timothymeyers/NoOpsAccelerator/src/bicep/overlays/readme.md

 # NoOps Accelerator - Bicep Overlays

-In this Overlays directory are to show how to add/extend functionality of NoOps Accelerator Platforms (Landing Zones).
+In this Overlays directory are to show how to add/extend functionality of NoOps Accelerator Enclaves & Platforms (Landing Zones).

-You [must first deploy Enclave or Platform Archetype](../mission-landing-zone/README.md#Overview), then you can deploy these overlays.
+You must first deploy [Enclave](../../bicep/enclaves/) or [Platform Landing Zone](../../bicep/platforms/), then you can deploy these overlays.

 ## Overlays Deployments